The Container Theory of Everything

 Shelves are often needed for containers and boxes.
 Cardboard boxes are used as temporary containers while moving, but what about using permanent plastic storage totes instead?

 Containers tend to be built into the house.
+Kitchen cabinets and closets.
 But I don’t always like these specific cabinets in the kitchen; I want my own shelves where I can easily see what’s inside.
 I don’t care that much about the aesthetics but more the function.
-There’s a dining room for the aesthetics.
+The dining room can take up the aesthetic part, like a restaurant’s front and back.

 What I described above are static containers.
 They just hold things.
 There is the “moving container” type too.
 Cars, planes, and trains are these.
 There are also dynamic containers, which have inputs and outputs, such as houses.
 A car is both dynamic and moving: it takes in gas, expels gas, and drives around.